 During the December festival of Saturnalia, Romans threw their social norms out the window.
-They partied, gave gifts, ate, drank and gambled.
-They also engaged in role reversals in which masters served food to their slaves and the slaves could disregard their masters.
+Not only did everyone party, eat, drink and gamble but they also switched roles.
+The masters served banquets to their slaves and slaves were allowed to disrespect their masters.

-According to Wikipedia, “Romans of citizen status normally went about bare-headed, but for the Saturnalia donned the pileus, the conical felt cap that was the usual mark of a freedman.
-Slaves were not ordinarily entitled to wear the pileus, but they wore it as well.
-Everyone was “pileated” without distinction.”
+According to Wikipedia, Roman citizens (a privileged political and legal status) normally went about bare-headed, but for Saturnalia they wore the pileus, the conical felt cap that was the mark of a former slave (freedman).
+Slaves were not ordinarily entitled to wear the pileus but they wore it during Saturnalia, too.
+Everyone was pileated.

 Just like this woodpecker.